hakancelikdev/unimport/docs/unimport_vs_autoflake.md

 while unimport simple removes the math import because it is not used.

-- Autoflake doesn't work with multiple star imports, while unimport can.
+- Autoflake doesn't work with multiple star imports, while unimport does.

-from math import _ from os import _
+from math import *
+from os import *

 use(walk, cos)